 Alzheimer’s Family Center and the Family Caregiver Resource Center, Orange County have been community partners across several decades.
 We are mutually committed to supporting Orange County families coping with the multiple, complex demands of caregiving.

-The Family Caregiver Resource Center (FCRC), a non-profit organization, is a trusted partner for Orange County families coping with the physical, emotional, and ﬁnancial responsibilities of caregiving.
+Help for alzheimer’s caregivers is with The Family Caregiver Resource Center (FCRC), a non-profit organization, is a trusted partner for Orange County families coping with the physical, emotional, and ﬁnancial responsibilities of caregiving.
 Since 1988, the FCRC has assisted thousands of families who care for a frail adult over age sixty or, care for an adult who has brain impairing conditions including: Alzheimer’s disease, Parkinson’s disease, multiple sclerosis (MS), Lou Gehrig’s disease (ALS), traumatic brain injury, and Huntington’s disease.
 Services include: Family Consultation, Assessment and Care Planning, Counseling, Support Groups, Respite, and Education.

 For more information, please visit their website at www.caregiveroc.org